Axway/api-builder-docs/content/en/docs/lifecycle/_index.md

 ![Product release plan](/Images/lifecycle-release-plan.png)

-_** Actual collection of release names are to be decided._

 ### Node.js requirements

 As with any software, there will be important security releases for Node.js.
 These versions will often have fixes for web related vulnerabilities which are very important to when running an {{% variables/apibuilder_prod_name %}} service.
-We strongly recommend to keep an eye on the [Node.js blog](https://nodejs.org/en/blog/vulnerability) for new security releases and stay up-to-date to keep your service secure. {{% variables/apibuilder_prod_name %}} will update the recommended Node.js version as and when new security releases become available.
+We strongly recommend to keep an eye on the [Node.js blog](https://nodejs.org/en/blog/vulnerability) for new security releases and stay up-to-date to keep your service secure. {{% variables/apibuilder_prod_name %}} will update the recommended Node.js version when we add support, and as new security releases become available.

 Each major version of {{% variables/apibuilder_prod_name %}} will runs on a minimum supported version of Node.js.